-With over 54,000 students, you’d be hard pressed to find many schools larger than Florida International University anywhere in the nation.
-While FIU has a strong BSN program, the biggest draw is their Nurse Anesthetist program.
-Students who become a certified registered nurse anesthetist (CRNA) through the program are also given an MSN, opening doors to plenty of different areas to continue their career.
+With over 54,000 students, you’d be hard-pressed to find many schools larger than Florida International University anywhere in the nation.
+While FIU has a strong BSN program, the biggest draw is its Nurse Anesthetist program.
+Students who become certified registered nurse anesthetists (CRNA) through the program are also given an MSN, opening doors to many different areas to continue their careers.
 FIU is also Florida’s only public research school, another draw for graduate students.

 4 Key Factors That Affect Nursing School Tuition

 Keep in mind that colleges and universities reserve the right to change tuition rates at any time.
 The yearly tuition rates listed here will vary for each individual student depending on various factors including,

 - Financial aid awards

 Check with the specific school for current tuition rates.